robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 3. American Christianity **and** Bible confusion moved a **LOT** of money in favour of Israel and Jews;
 4. a young, popular truth seeker decided to see clearly on these topics, which was pressurised on.

-In this scenario, the life of Charlie Kirk's life was hanging by a thin thread, like every solitary truth seeker.
-Paradoxically, his death triggered those phenomena for which people wish -- must have justice -- not revenge and burning random stuff around, but found out **WHY**.
-The America Turning Point which was dreaming of Charlie Kirk.
-Julius Caesar has been killed to save Rome's republic, paradoxically his death cost Rome's republic.
+In this scenario, the Charlie Kirk's life was hanging by a thin thread, like every solitary truth seeker.
+Paradoxically, his death triggered those phenomena for which people wish -- must have justice -- not revenge and burning random stuff around, but finding out **WHY**.
+The America Turning Point which was dreaming Kirk.

+Julius Caesar has been killed to save Rome's republic, paradoxically his death put the republic to its end.

 +